games647/MC-REST-API/ReadMe.md

 * Workaround rate-limiting by global caching
 * Flexible API (if you have suggestions let us know)
-* Developer friendly responses -> i.e. return a cracked player response if there is a issue with our servers
+* Developer friendly, clear responses -> i.e. NOT returning a cracked player response if there is a issue with our servers
 * Open Source
 * Open for changes and suggestions
 * Simulate a Mojang API out of the box